SiddharthRajpal/AI-Image-Detector/README.md

 | **Model size** | ~150M parameters (well under the 2B limit) |

 ---
 ## Quick Start
+### IT IS HOSTED AT - https://heckermen.streamlit.app/
+> Alternatively you can follow the instructions below to run locally
 > ## ⚠️ IMPORTANT — PyTorch must be installed first
 > **`requirements.txt` assumes you already have a working PyTorch setup (GPU or CPU).**
 > It intentionally does **not** list `torch`/`torchvision`, because installing them via